Reliability Engineering Snapshot TM

 Taper Lock Sleeve - Good Condition, Proper Torque Taper Lock Sleeve - Bad Condition, Fretting, Loose on Shaft

-Clicking on the upper right picture, you can see the fret marks along the inner diameter of the taper sleeve.
+Clicking on the middle right picture, you can see the fret marks along the inner diameter of the taper sleeve.
 The inner diameter of the inner race is shown in the picture to the right.
 The white line indicates the centerline location of the taper sleeve slot.
 Notice the fret marks on the inner race I.D.

 When the bearing is on the shaft too loose it will tend to vibrate a lot more.
 This in turn disrupts the oil film thickness and the bearing will tend to run hotter.
 The vicious cycle creates greater running clearances which in turn creates more vibration.
 Loss of metal due to fretting, caused by the vibration, again, loosens everything up.